Introduction

 There were, of course, no such "'Suizen' temples" mentioned anywhere, nor ever,

 in Edo Period documents!
-Source: www.shakuhachi.com
+Source of map: www.shakuhachi.com

 2008: Tsukitani Tsuneko states regarding 'Suizen' in her article in "The Ashgate Companion to Japanese Music":